 No previous experience of yoga necessary, and experienced Yoga students are also very welcome.

-Classes are £14 per week, paid for in 5 week blocks of £70 and are on-going throughout the year.
+Classes are £14 per week, paid in advance monthly and are on-going throughout the year.

 Classes include refreshments and Pregnancy Yoga and Birth Preparation eHandbook.